 At the end of the consultation period, all feedback will be considered for a decision on whether to implement the Order.

-Harlow Council gives notice of proposed Traffic Orders within the Harlow District.
-The proposed Traffic Order progresses through the following stages:
+The proposed Traffic Order goes through the following stages:

-- Notice Of Intention (NOI) - this is the formal announcement of the proposed Traffic Order and the consultation closing date
+- Notice Of Intention (NOI) - the formal announcement of the proposed Traffic Order and the consultation closing date.

-- Order - this provides details of the Traffic Order and restrictions along with the date the order will come in to effect
+- Order - this provides details of the Traffic Order and restrictions, as well as the date the order will come into effect.